blaircamp/blaircamp.github.io/_posts/2015-10-22-another-post-test.markdown

 title: How to test for file locks on Windows in golang
 layout: post
 ---
 I needed a way to test if a file was still locked by another process.
-I created the function below to do just that.
+I ended up creating the function below.
 It uses the windows.Open function that eventually calls the win api function CreateFile.
 I try to get the Read/Write, Create and Append permission for the file.
 If another process is using that file it will fail and return an error, otherwise it will return a file handle that will be closed using windows.Close.

 {% highlight go %}
 import "golang.org/x/sys/windows"